 - Priority Level High.
-Provide minimum wildland Personal Protective Equipment (PPE) for all firefighters.
-(See NFPA Standard 1977 for requirements). - Priority Level High.
-Provide gear bags for both wildland and bunker gear to be placed on apparatus responding to fire calls.
+House all wildfire apparatus in career fire stations.
+This will allow for a quicker 24/7 response. - Priority Level High.
+For the Fire Department firefighters, provide gear bags for both wildland and bunker gear to be placed on apparatus responding to fire calls.
 This will help ensure that firefighters have both bunker gear and wildland PPE available when the fire situation changes. - Priority Level Moderate.
-Purchase and equip a type 3 engine for interface firefighting. - Priority Level Moderate.
-Provide and maintain a ten-person wildland fire cache in addition to the tools on the apparatus.
-The contents of the cache should be sufficient to outfit two squads for hand line construction and direct fire attack.
-Recommended equipment would include:
+Purchase and equip two CDF style type 3 engines for interface firefighting.
+This engine should be equipped with a "light" structural complement (SCBA, TIC, etc.) so it can function (in a limited capacity) as a piece of structure apparatus.